Skip to main content

 2022 Community Transport Symposium

-The 2022 Community Transport Symposium took place on Tuesday 27th September 2022 from 12:00pm - 5:00pm at Claudelands Event Centre, Hamilton.
+The 2022 Community Transport Symposium took place on Tuesday 27 September 2022, at Claudelands Event Centre, Hamilton.

 Dr Bridget Doran delivered the keynote speach on “Speaking Up: International insights on giving voice and governance to the Community Transport sector in Aotearoa”